 Setting the scene

-The Aboriginal Health Council of WA (AHCWA) held their 2016 conference this March, opening the floor to discuss topical issues facing Aboriginal communities throughout WA.
 The conference involved sixteen wonderful presenters discussing subjects ranging from environmental health issues to sexual health and social issues.
-Twelve engaging workshops over two days involved key stakeholders such as healthcare professionals, community members and policy makers.
-What was GroupMap’s role in all of this?
-GroupMap was used as the workshop facilitation tool, allowing presenters to capture the thoughts, opinions, and potential solutions of over 250 participants simultaneously and in real time.
+12 engaging workshops over 2 days involved key stakeholders from healthcare professionals to community members to policy makers.
+GroupMap (workshop facilitation tool) captured thoughts, opinions, and potential solutions from over 250 participants in real time.
 Read on to find out how.

 How Were the Workshops Run?

 Each workshop began with a presentation and short discussion involving the workshop issue.
 After discussion, the audience broke up into groups, with each table having a digital scribe to record thoughts and comments onto a private map.

 Each table was able to contribute in real time, as well as comment and vote on ideas they felt most strongly about.
 As participants did so, the results were displayed via projector for the whole room to see.

 As the workshop progressed, it was great to see the culmination of the room’s ideas and audience response captured and displayed front and center.
 Participants brainstormed what issues currently exist, what are the gaps, what has worked well and what needs to be done.

 This ultimately culminated in a group discussion on concerns relevant to the group, with a range of possible solutions to propose to government.